 While originally intended to be a simple rewrite of the original AWK bot in C, it fairly quickly became a playground, and it eventually got me into writing the rest of the package.

 Regular releases are sporadic. git master should be stable enough.
 You can get a package with the latest development version from Archlinux’s AUR.

-Build dependencies: CMake, pkg-config, help2man, awk, sh, liberty (included)
+Build dependencies: CMake, pkg-config, asciidoctor, awk, liberty (included)